 Number of Pages

 The goal of this project was to deliver the design of object-oriented software for the control of a custom calibration/test system.
 This calibration/test system is to be used for the production testing and calibration of an Analog Input device used in a process control system.
 Software features include a GUI (Graphical User Interface), Analog Input device troubleshooting tools, calibration/test system calibration and troubleshooting tools, and report printing capability.
 This project followed the methodology defined by the Unified Process Model and delivered design documentation through the Inception and Elaboration phases.
 This paper discusses the planning, documentation and testing differences between a large software project and a small software project.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Rogers, Craig N., "Object-Oriented Design of an Automated Calibration System for an Analog I/O Process Control Device" (2006).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 267.